srest2021/atclean/README.md

 </details>

 #### Uncertainty cut (`-u`)
-The **uncertainty cut** is a static procedure currently set at a default value of 160.
+The uncertainty cut, currently set to a default value of 160, cuts any measurements with an uncertainty $∂µJy$ > 160.
 To change, set the `[uncert_cut]` `cut` field in `settings.ini`.

 #### True uncertainties estimation (`-e`)
-We also attempt to **account for an extra noise source** in the data by estimating the true typical uncertainty, deriving the additional systematic uncertainty, and lastly **applying this extra noise to a new uncertainty column**.
+We also attempt to account for an extra noise source in the data by estimating the true typical uncertainty, deriving the additional systematic uncertainty, and applying this extra noise to a new uncertainty column.
 This new uncertainty column will be used in the cuts following this section.

 <details>
 <summary>Read more</summary>